What every best Portable Air Conditioners has:

 The best portable air conditioners can be set up quickly by just one person and can be moved around to cool a different room as needed.
 But, they're still heavy in spite of having wheels, and moving them from one floor to the next can be a back-breaking job -- especially in the case of large units, which can weigh up to 100 pounds or more.

-A portable air conditioner doesn't commandeer a large section of the window (like a window air conditioner does), but a portable AC still needs access to outside air.
+A portable air conditioner doesn't take up a large section of the window (like a window air conditioner does), but a portable AC still needs access to outside air.
 Each portable unit comes with a window kit, which mounts one or two hoses to a small panel that's installed in a window.
-Most owners have minimal issues with the installation, but complaints of window panels that are too flimsy or that needed owner assistance -- such as the use of duct tape -- to be securely mounted, with no gaps for bugs to enter through, are not unheard of.
+Most owners have little trouble with the installation, but complaints of window panels that are too flimsy or that needed some type of owner fix -- such as the use of duct tape -- to be securely mounted, with no gaps for bugs to enter through, are not unheard of.

 All air conditioners, including portable air conditioners, pull excess moisture from the air.
 This is stored in a water tank that must be periodically emptied (machines will shut down when the tank is full) or drained continually through a hose running outside.
 Portable air conditioners with a self-evaporative system minimize the need for emptying, though under more humid conditions, the water tank may still need to be emptied occasionally, and more frequently if the humidity is exceptionally high.
 Some portable air conditioners have dehumidifying functions that pull excess moisture from the air without cooling it.
 If you are primarily interested in that, we cover dedicated dehumidifiers in their own report.

 The bottom line?
 All of the feedback we found says that if a window air conditioner is not out of the question, it will almost invariably provide better cooling -- and better energy efficiency -- than a portable model.
-Window air conditioners are also much cheaper -- half the price or less than a portable AC with equivalent cooling performance.
+Window air conditioners are also much cheaper -- half the price or less than a portable AC with equivalent cooling performance -- and as explained in the introduction, take the BTU rating of portable air conditioners with a grain, or shaker, of salt.
 However, if a portable air conditioner is your only practical option, experts and users agree that having one is a heck of a lot better than having no air conditioner at all when the weather gets hot.